vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 * Fill in the url https://callmepower.be/nl/energie/gids/tarief/prijs-gas
 * Click on the button **Fetch**.
 Now the whole page source is loaded

-It is possible you get an `errors`, then try the manual option.
+It is possible you get an error, then try the manual option.

 <details markdown="1">
   <summary><b>> Click here to see the manual option</b></summary>